AdityaAdaki21/Poultry-Intrustion-detection/README.md

 ## Overview

 This project aims to develop a Poultry Intrusion Detection System using YOLOv7-tiny with Streamlit.
 The system can detect objects in real-time from a laptop camera or uploaded images.
 It provides an interactive web interface to visualize the detected objects and their confidence scores.
+It has 2 Frameworks which you can use first using Streamlit and second using Flask.
+You can use any one of it setup is same for both just clone the yolov7 repository and define the path correctly

 ## Features